 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-- Remove any casings or packaging from the bulk chorizo sausage.
-Heat the olive oil in a large skillet and add the chorizo, breaking it up as it browns.
-Drain off any excess fat.
+- Remove any casing or packaging from the chorizo.
+Heat the olive oil in a large skillet, add the chorizo, and break it apart as it browns.
+Drain off excess fat if needed.

-- Dice the onion, chile's, and red bell pepper, and garlic for the sofrito.
+- Dice the onion, chiles, red bell pepper, and garlic for the sofrito.

-- Add the vegetables and oregano to the skillet and bring heat to medium.
+- Add the diced vegetables and oregano to the skillet with the browned chorizo.
+Cook over medium heat.

-- Cook, stirring frequently, until the onion, chilies, and bell pepper are soft, tender, and fragrant.
+- Cook, stirring often, until the onion, chiles, and bell pepper soften and the mixture smells savory.

-- Add the black beans and the broth and bring the skillet to a simmer.
-Reduce heat to medium low.
+- Add the black beans and broth and bring the skillet to a simmer.
+Reduce the heat to medium low, then mash about one third of the beans with the back of a spoon or spatula.
+Simmer until the mixture is creamy and thick.

-- Stir in half of the chopped fresh cilantro if desired, and adjust salt and black pepper to taste.
-Serve with a bowl of sour cream, sliced avocado, sliced limes, and additional chopped fresh cilantro.
+- Stir in some of the chopped cilantro if desired, then taste and adjust the salt and black pepper.
+Serve with sour cream, sliced avocado, lime wedges, and more cilantro.

 Serving Suggestions